Oh, Instant Pot, how I love you. Let me count the ways. You are a pressure cooker, rice cooker, yogurt maker, crockpot, and also super sexy!

 After following other RVers, I knew I had to have this appliance when we started our journey.
 As much as we are foodies and love eating out, we equally love cooking together at home.
 With so many great places to explore during the day, having a quick warm meal at the end of that day is ideal.
 And it’s much better on the budget.

 THIS ARTICLE CONTAINS AFFILIATE LINKS.
 THAT MEANS IF YOU MAKE A PURCHASE, I MIGHT EARN A SMALL COMMISSION AT NO COST TO YOU.
 CLICK HERE FOR DISCLOSURE

 How the Instant Pot RV works as an RV appliance

 Like most, at first, I was very timid with this appliance.
 I mean, who hasn’t heard horror stories of pressure cooker disasters, not to mention the fact that just purchasing one probably puts you on a terrorist watchlist.

-I would highly recommend reading the directions and listening to the advice of others online (facebook groups are great) before your first attempt at pressure cooking.
-I love that the unit will NOT open when it’s still under high pressure.
-A great safety feature.
-The pressure either releases naturally or you manually release it according to directions of the recipe.
-When releasing manually make sure you are not in the line of the steam.
-I usually put a towel over the unit before doing this to assure that and nothing seeping out in the steam.
+I would highly recommend reading the directions and listening to the advice of others online (Facebook groups are great) before your first attempt at pressure cooking.
+I love that the unit will NOT open when it’s still under high pressure—a great safety feature.
+The pressure either releases naturally or you manually release it according to the directions of the recipe.
+When releasing manually, make sure you are not in the line of the steam.
+I usually put a towel over the unit before doing this to ensure that nothing is seeping out in the steam.

 I was never really interested or understood the benefit of this type of cooking with a busy lifestyle.
 That was until my first time!